jamesrcounts/VariantSpark/kubernetes/README.md

     - COPY token from URL in log
     - PASTE the login token into the Jupyter notebook text box
 #### 2. COPY Example Notebooks
- - Go to source - kubernetes -> noteook - upload the notebook using the browser (Jupter) - one level below root (permissions error at top)
+ - Go to source - kubernetes -> Noteook - upload the example notebooks using the browser (Jupter) - at root level
- - Update the S3 bucket in the notebook (look in S3 for name - long name with date stamp in the bucket name...)
- #### 3. ADD analysis source data to S3
- - Navigate to your S3 bucket that was created during setup
- - Upload data files for analysis
-#### 4. RUN VariantSpark analysis
+#### 3. RUN VariantSpark analysis
  - View your example notebook, read notebook and RUN  -or-
  - Update notebook lines 29 - 46 for customized job run
  - View kubernetes dashboard - watch pods get created (red -> green)
      - Wait 3-4 minutes for job to complete
  - Verify job completion in notebook
+#### 4. (Optional) ADD your own input data to S3
+ - Upload your own data files for analysis to your S3 bucket
+ - Update the input data source variable to your S3 bucket name in any sample notebook (look in S3 for name - long name with date stamp in the bucket name...)

  ***TIPS:***
  1. To stop a running job